Metro-Records/la-metro-councilmatic/README.md

     - Tip: Replace newlines in the provided bio with `<br /><br />`.

 Since you keyed the changes off the production person slug, they won't be visible locally or on the staging site.
-To confirm your changes worked:
+To confirm your changes worked, deploy them to production, then:

 - View [the Board of Directors](https://boardagendas.metro.net/board-members/)
 listing and confirm the new member is listed with the correct post, e.g.,